-The mixtures suggest there was a practical understanding of how species would combine in a mixture.
+The mixtures suggest there was a practical understanding of how species would interact when growing in a field.
 The author points to eight different properties that should be considered in choosing a mix.

-- Habit of growth: a correct mix of ‘top’ plants that provide much of the fodder and ‘bottom’ plants that ensure no gaps.
+Habit of growth: a correct mix of ‘top’ plants that provide much of the fodder and ‘bottom’ plants that cover soil and ensure no gaps.

-- Feeding quality: (again fairly obvious but) need by experience to assess quality depending on local conditions and manage so as not to deminish quality (and Findlay admits that quality was at that time difficult to measure).
+Feeding quality: (again fairly obvious but) need by experience to assess quality depending on local conditions and manage so as not to diminish quality (and Findlay admits that quality was at that time difficult to measure).

-- Must die when ploughed: so as not to occur as weeds in a subsequent crops (less important if permanent pasture is the aim).
+Must die when ploughed: so as not to occur as weeds in subsequent crops (less important if permanent pasture is the aim).

 What happened next?

-One of the great uncertainties in documented agricultural trends is how the composition of grass mixtures changed since the annual census began over 100 years ago.
-Whereas, grains such as peas and beans were recorded and offer now a source of data from which we can define trends , legumes in grass mixtures were not recorded.
+One of the great uncertainties in defining agricultural trends is how the composition of grass mixtures changed since the annual census began over 100 years ago.
+Whereas, the areas sown with grains such as peas and beans were recorded , legumes in grass mixtures were not recorded.
 The census restricts managed grassland to the two main categories, short-term and ‘permanent’.
 For a time, the census also recorded the proportion of each used for hay or grazing.

 But not all of it …… [Further articles in this series will look at remaining sources of grassland diversity in low-input and organic farming and in commercial seed mixtures.]